 255 = No (such as trolls)

-sound_freq Sounds frequency (specifies the delay between creature sounds).
+Sounds frequency (specifies the delay between creature sounds).
 Most of animations are set in under 10.
-Any integer from 0 to 255

 Note: does not seem to be used.